Astralane/iris-rs/README.md

 * metrics update interval secs is how fast you update metrics, 1 second is good for this
 * threads are added to give the operator more control over how much threads it should use , for small validators 8 threads should be good enough
 * Added backups for rpc url as well as http url since rpcs tend to crash sometimes its important to have a fail over , currently both of these variables accept array as an input .
 Please note all the addresses provided must be avaible for iris to start
+* added an mev protect feature to prevent users from sending transactions to malicious leaders we are using the following contract address from yellow stone 8LXyNpkdnCKCCaUWBku1wD2B1HHaZ41FRgFEN6jNmytv